Tararua Range: Recreation

 The Tararua Range serves as a popular tramping location for the greater Wellington district.
 It is one of the most frequently entered ranges in the country, with between 120,000 and 150,000 people visiting each year.
 Among the many tramping tracks is the well-known Southern Crossing running from Ōtaki Forks in the west, over Mount Hector and exiting via Kaitoke.

 Camping

-The hills include 6 campsites.
-They are accessible by car, although visitors may need to travel over gravel roads that contain occasional fords.
+The ranges include 6 campsites.
+They are accessible by car, although visitors may need to travel over gravel roads that contain occasional fords, and are often narrow, especially Waiohine and Ōtaki Forks entrance roads.
 Campsites are generally located within the foothills of the range, alongside a river or stream.

 Tramping

 The Tararua Range is significant in the history of tramping in New Zealand, due to its accessibility for people in Wellington and nearby towns.
 Two of the most popular tracks are the Northern Crossing from Levin to the Wairarapa, and the Southern Crossing from Ōtaki Forks to near Masterton.